 There is an even worse variant sometimes used by company spokespeople and politicians – “we regret people feel offended”.
 Far from apologising or even expressing sorrow about the harm for which they were responsible, the speaker is effectively blaming people for feeling offended.

-The people understand/the people know: The speaker/writer absolves themselves from any blame by calling up a mythical and usually undefined “people” as support.
+the people understand/the people know: The speaker/writer absolves themselves from any blame by calling up a mythical and usually undefined “people” as support.
 It is similar to “the silent majority” (Crikey)

-Rebirth: In financial circles, what happens with the remnants of a company left after bankruptcy.
+rebirth: In financial circles, what happens with the remnants of a company left after bankruptcy.
 When one of China’s biggest conglomerates HNA collapsed, the New York Times reported (perhaps tongue in cheek):“The focus of the bankruptcy and restructuring is not about ‘destroying,’ but about ‘building,’” one commentary in the Shanghai Security News said.
 “It can also be seen as a ‘rebirth.’”

-Silent majority: So silent or so numerous that they don’t see the need to speak for themselves.
+silent majority: So silent or so numerous that they don’t see the need to speak for themselves.
 When you can count the number of people for or against an issue, they stop being the silent majority and become “surveys show”.
 Surveys, of course, need to be supported by evidence, so the silent majority is often invoked when surveys fail to support the speaker/writer’s argument.

-Support in principle: See “Noted” above.
+support in principle: See “Noted” above.

-This isn’t the time: Hiding behind one event to avoid doing something about another issue.
+this isn’t the time: Hiding behind one event to avoid doing something about another issue.
 With some issues for some politicians and civic leaders there is never the right time for some things.
 (Crikey)

-Under consideration: Means “If we had anything to be proud of we would tell you now”.
+under consideration: Means “If we had anything to be proud of we would tell you now”.
 For a more weaselly version, see “investigations are ongoing” above.

-Within the rules/within the law: Doublespeak for “morally unjustifiable but not against anything in writing”.
-Politicians are the main exploiters of the distinction between what is ethical and what is legal, which if probably why independent Ipsos polls show they are the most untrustworthy profession in Australia.
+within the rules/within the law: Doublespeak for “morally unjustifiable but not against anything in writing”.
+Politicians are the main exploiters of the distinction between what is ethical and what is legal, which is probably why independent Ipsos polls show they are the most untrustworthy profession in Australia.
 Ironically, the worst offenders are often politicians who claim deep Christian beliefs; one could power a small town from Jesus spinning in his grave over their hypocrisy.